c-cordi/TRIDENT/README.md

 # TRIDENT (Tri-Dimensional Embeddings Navigation Tool)

-**TRIDENT** is a Blender add-on for generating 3D visualizations of dimensionality-reduced data such as UMAP, t-SNE, and PCA.
-It uses the EEVEE rendering engine for realtime navigation, category-based color labeling, and export of publication-grade images or animation frames.
+**TRIDENT** is a Blender add-on for generating 3D visualizations from dimensionality-reduced data such as UMAP, t-SNE, and PCA.
+It uses the EEVEE rendering engine for real-time navigation, category-based color labeling, and export of publication-grade images or animation frames.

 ---

+## Overview

+TRIDENT transforms Blender into a scientific visualization environment.
+You can import embeddings from CSV files, render them as point clouds, assign category labels, and capture high-quality figures or animations directly within Blender’s interface.

+---

+## Features

+### Data Import and Setup

+TRIDENT reads CSV files where each row represents a data point in reduced-dimensional space.

+Supports:

+- XYZ coordinates (UMAP, t-SNE, PCA, etc.)
+- Optional metadata columns for labels or grouping

+### Interactive 3D Exploration

+After import, TRIDENT plots your data directly in the Blender viewport using the **EEVEE** renderer.

+You can:

+- Navigate freely through data clusters
+- Toggle categories or classes on and off
+- Adjust transparency and palettes

+### Scientific Visualization in Blender

+TRIDENT turns Blender into a figure-generation tool.

+You can:

+- Export **publication-ready stills**
+- Render **camera flythroughs**
+- Reuse **lighting and material presets**

 ## Installation